BlockchainInstituteChi/weteachblockchain.org/_collections/_lessons/bitcoin-for-devs_lesson04.md

 {% include callouts/definition.html
     title="CONFIRMATIONS"
-    bodyText="When a transaction has been included in a block it is said to have one “confirmation”.
+    bodyText="When a transaction has been included in a block it is said to have one 'confirmation'.
 When a second block is mined ‘on top’ of that block, we say that the transaction now has 2 confirmations, etc, etc. The more confirmations, or blocks added to that chain, the greater the certainty for that transaction.
 This is important as in a decentralized network like Bitcoin, confirming a transaction is not as simple as a database entry."
 %}

 <b>The above is the way in which the Bitcoin network agrees upon data and achieves “consensus.”</b> While this whole process is managed by the Bitcoin software, it would be incorrect to think of this system as only computer science.
 Open, public blockchains like Bitcoin, are entire economic systems that rely heavily on <b>monetary theory</b>, <b>economics</b>, <b>incentive structures</b>, and <b>game theory</b> to function and thrive.